What is hereditary hemochromatosis?

-Hereditary hemochromatosis is one of the most common genetic disorders in the U.S. It is a metabolic disorder that causes increased absorption of iron from the digestive tract.
+Hereditary hemochromatosis is a metabolic disorder that causes increased absorption of iron from the digestive tract.
 The iron is deposited in the body tissues and organs.
 Over time, the iron accumulates in the body where it may become toxic and cause damage.
-Excess iron in the heart, liver, pancreas, and pituitary causes the more severe complications of hereditary hemochromatosis.
+Excess iron in the heart, liver, pancreas and pituitary causes the more severe complications of hereditary hemochromatosis.

 Symptoms may include: